matrix-org/matrix-appservice-irc/docs/usage.md

 ### Customising your experience

-You may also want to customise your nickname or set a password to authenticate with services, you can do this by PMing the bridge bot user.
+You may also want to customise your nickname or set a password to authenticate with services.
+You can do this by PMing the Appservice user as follows:

 ```
 !nick Alice